 497) Q: If I got a new cutting board made from bamboo, should it be toiveled before using?

-A: Wood utensils do not require tevilah.
+A: Utensils made out of wood or grass do not require tevilah.

 498) Q: I am told that the names of the Hebrew months have significance.
 For instance, Nissan is for the month that is destined to have nissim (miracles) Iyar is the mnemonic for Ani Hashem Rofecha.My question is: What are the meanings for the remaining ten months?